ArmanMoussavi1/deep_cgmd_tutorial/README.md

 ---
 ## Side note for Northwestern University Quest users
-Load this module which includes LAMMPS with the DeepMD package pre-installed.
+Load this module which includes LAMMPS with the DeePMD package pre-installed.
 The LAMMPS version is 29 Sep 2021 - Update 3.

 ```bash
 module load deepmd-kit/2.1.1